alan-turing-institute/scivision/docs/contributing.md

 .. _contributing-to-the-scivision-catalog:

-🎁 Contributing to the scivision catalog
+🎁 Contributing to the Scivision catalog
 ---

 #### Preparing a model for inclusion in the catalog

-In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.
+In order to submit a model to the Scivision catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.

-This will enable you load your model via the scivision API and run it on matching datasets present in the catalog.
+This will enable you load your model via the Scivision API and run it on matching datasets present in the catalog.

 #### Submitting your model to the catalog

-Once you have prepared a model for inclusion in the catalog, submit it [through the scivision website](https://sci.vision/#/new-model).
+Once you have prepared a model for inclusion in the catalog, submit it [through the Scivision website](https://sci.vision/#/new-model).
 You will need a GitHub account.
 Submitting this form will open a pull request on your behalf, that adds the model to the catalog.

-Once your model submission is accepted, it will become available to other users of scivision.
+Once your model submission is accepted, it will become available to other users of Scivision.

 ##### Manual steps

 This section describes how to add a catalog entry by hand.
 These steps are an alternative to using the form above.

-Fork the [scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add metadata for your computer vision model to the end of `models.json` found in (`scivision/src/scivision/catalog/data/`), with the following format, under `"entries"`.
+Fork the [Scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add metadata for your computer vision model to the end of `models.json` found in (`scivision/src/scivision/catalog/data/`), with the following format, under `"entries"`.

 ```
   {